Permutations avoiding sets of patterns with long monotone subsequences: Further Experimental Results

-It also shows a subdominant singularity in the area of $x \approx 0.2$.
+This time, differential approximation suggests a subdominant singularity in the area of $x \approx 0.2$.

 In this case, we can compute the first $444$ terms of the counting sequence in 13 hours, using 182gb of memory.
 Unlike the previous cases, \texttt{GuessFunc} predicts using the first $160$ terms that the generating function of $A_{5,4}$ is D-finite with differential order $6$ and maximum polynomial degree $17$.
-(We should note here that a D-finite generating function often satisfies many different linear equations, and that there is normally a tradeoff in which lowering the differential order results in a higher polynomial degree, and vice versa.)
+(We should note here that a D-finite generating function often satisfies many different linear differential equations, and that there is normally a tradeoff in which lowering the differential order results in a higher polynomial degree, and vice versa.)
 We will not reproduce the differential equation here due to its size.
+We should note that the output of \texttt{GuessFunc} is merely a conjectured generating function, although we have a high degree of confidence in it because it was found using only the first $160$ terms, and then matched nearly $300$ additional terms.
+Conjectured generating functions can sometimes be rigorously confirmed using a ``guess-and-check'' approach if other information is already rigorously known, but that is not the case here.